Do you want to get your board members actively making friends for your organization?

-They felt sure there was a lot more financial potential among current donors – but the donors would need more TLC in order to feel like giving more.
+They felt sure that there was much more financial potential among current donors – but the donors would need more TLC in order to want to give more.

-And they wanted to reduce the dreaded loss of donors thru attrition (which is happening more and more in this economy.)
+And they wanted to reduce the dreaded loss of donors through attrition (which is happening more and more in this economy.)

-So the board members decided to set up a Friendmaking Committee to:
+So the board members decided to set up a Friendmaking Committee to perform the following jobs: